THE NORTHERN MICHIGAN UNIVERSITY WILDCAT MARCHING BAND

 The course number for the Marching Band is MU114.

 For more information contact Dr. Stephen Grugin, (906) 227-1040.

 Who are we?
 Year after year, audiences in the Superior Dome have been thrilled by the exciting musical sounds and intricate marching formations of the Wildcat Marching Band.

 We take great pride in performing a different halftime show at each home football game, as well as other venues.
 The band has many traditions both social and musical, including hosting area high schools for Band Day and the formation of script “Cats” on the field for Homecoming.

-The Wildcat Marching Band is a great ensemble to be a part of when you are first getting to know NMU or renewing old friendships.
-Where else can you earn a college credit for having fun?
+The Wildcat Band is a great ensemble to be a part of when you’re first getting to know NMU or renewing old friendships.
+Where else can you earn college credit for having such a great time?

 A typical marching season includes five home football games and selected campus activities.
 We want to emphasize however, that marching band at the university level generally takes less time than in high school.
 Our activities are carefully planned so the total time involved is not a strain on most students' academic schedules.

 What are class requirements?
 All marching band members are required to sign up for Marching Band class.
 Most students will register for MU 114 and will earn .5 credit hours.
 If your class schedule is over 16 hours, however, you have the option of registering for MU 114A, which earns 0 credit hours and therefore will not increase the amount you will pay for tuition.

 Rehearsals are Monday, Wednesday and Friday from 4-5:30 p.m., and Thursdays from 6:30-9 p.m.
 Game days also include a Saturday morning rehearsal.
 The band also plays at the Fall Commencement, which is on the Saturday at the end of Finals Week.